Ultra-Processed Food and Mental Health

 The prevalence of mental health problems has risen particularly sharply in children and young people and disadvantaged groups, who are also the highest consumers of UPFs.

 Of course, 'correlation is not causation'.
-Mental health problems almost always reflect multiple interacting factors - biological, psychological and social - and these all continue to operate throughout life.
+Mental health problems almost always reflect multiple and often complex interacting factors - biological, psychological and social - and these all continue to operate throughout life.

-Very importantly, diet and food choices are more easily modified than many other known risk factors for child behaviour and learning difficulties like ADHD or autism, or mental health conditions like anxiety, depression and other mood disorders, or dementia.
+Importantly, diet and food choices might be more easily modified than many other known risk factors for child behaviour and learning difficulties like ADHD or autism, or mental health conditions like anxiety, depression and other mood disorders, or dementia.

 Ultra-processed foods - bad news for mental health?